DavidYoo912/nba_mvp_project/README.md

 ![pull requests](https://img.shields.io/github/issues-pr/davidyoo912/nba_mvp_project)
 ![forks](https://img.shields.io/github/forks/DavidYoo912/nba_mvp_project?style=social)

-In this project, the objective is to build a NBA MVP prediction model and forecast the upcoming MVP for the current (2022) season. see medium post: https://medium.com/@david_yoo/predicting-the-next-nba-mvp-using-machine-learning-62615bfcff75
+In this project, the objective is to build a NBA MVP prediction model and forecast the upcoming MVP for the current (2022) season. see [medium post](https://medium.com/@david_yoo/predicting-the-next-nba-mvp-using-machine-learning-62615bfcff75)

 To run the notebook files using the required dependencies, simply create a new environment using the yml file with conda
 ```